algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 # VII.
 Conclusion

-The development of “Frogger: The Classic Leap” aims to recreate the iconic arcade game in a digital format using Verilog HDL on an FPGA platform.
+The development of “*Frogger*” aims to recreate the iconic arcade game in a digital format using Verilog HDL on an FPGA platform.
 The game concept, gameplay mechanics, visual elements, and user interface have been designed to provide an engaging and challenging gaming experience for players.
 By following the project plan, managing risks, and adhering to technical requirements, the team aims to deliver a high-quality game that meets the specified objectives and requirements.
 The future enhancements and feature roadmap provide a vision for expanding the game with additional levels, power-ups, and customization options to enhance the player experience.
 With a focus on performance, responsiveness, and resource utilization, the team is committed to delivering a successful and enjoyable game that captures the spirit of the classic Frogger arcade game.